K-class Sydney tram

-The K-class trams were a single truck all crossbench design, with closed compartments at one end and open seating at the other operated on the Sydney tram network.
+The K-class trams are a single truck all crossbench design, with closed compartments at one end and open seating at the other operated on the Sydney tram network.
 Withdrawals commenced in 1939.
 By 1949, only 1295 and 1296 remained in service on the Neutral Bay line, being withdrawn in the mid-1950s.
 Two were sold as track scrubbers in 1959 to Melbourne.